HugCls/GHRM/README.md

 # GHRM

-2023-11-30: "Concentrated power has always been the enemy of liberty." - Ronald Reagan
+2023-12-01: "To a mind that is still, the entire universe surrenders." - Zhuangzi